MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/distribute-lob-apps-to-enterprises.md

 keywords: windows 10, uwp, lob, line-of-business, enterprise apps, store for business, store for education, enterprise ms.localizationpriority: medium
 ---

 # Distribute LOB apps to enterprises

+## Sideload LOB apps using App Installer

+## Sideload LOB apps using Configuration Manager or Intune

+## Distribute LOB apps through sideloading

+Making apps available to an enterprise through Microsoft Store for Business or Microsoft Store for Education ensures that the app has been signed by the Store and complies with the standard Store Policies.

+In some cases, companies may not want their LOB apps to be submitted through Partner Center (such as for compliance reasons or for apps that need additional capabilities).
+In this case, the enterprise can deploy apps directly to machines via sideloading, without using Microsoft Store for Business or Microsoft Store for Education.

+For more info, see [Sideload LOB apps in Windows 10](https://docs.microsoft.com/windows/application-management/sideload-apps-in-windows-10).

+## Distribute LOB apps through the Microsoft Store for Business or Microsoft Store for Education

 You can publish line-of-business (LOB) apps directly to enterprises for volume acquisition via Microsoft Store for Business or Microsoft Store for Education, without making the apps broadly available in the Store.